AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/http-modules/http-updated.md

 >
 >To make sure your JSON is valid, you may use one of the available online services (e.g. [https://jsonlint.com/](https://jsonlint.com/)) or employ JSON > Create JSON module to create the JSON dynamically and take care of all the necessary escaping>
 ><!-->
-><MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">>
->(see our tutorial>
-><a href="make-an-http-request-with-an-api-key.md" class="MCXref xref" xrefformat="{para}">Use JSON Generator to create a JSON Data Structure and make an HTTP request using an API Key (SendGrid example)</a> for detailed explanation)>
+>(see our tutorial Use JSON Generator to create a JSON Data Structure and make an HTTP request using an API Key (SendGrid example) for detailed explanation)>
-></MadCap:conditionalText>>
 >-->
->`<MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">  (see our tutorial  <a href="make-an-http-request-with-an-api-key.md" class="MCXref xref" xrefformat="{para}">Use JSON Generator to create a JSON Data Structure and make an HTTP request using an API Key (SendGrid example)</a> for detailed explanation) </MadCap:conditionalText>`.
+>.
 Mixing JSON pieces with expressions and items directly in the Request content field is not recommended as it can result in invalid JSON.

 ## Make a OAuth 2.0 request